- Hernia Surgery

 These are a group of conditions ranging from Haemorrhoids (piles) to Anal Fissures (painful tears in the lining of the anal canal).
 The typical symptoms from these conditions are pain and rectal bleeding.
 It is important that these are assessed properly.

-There are a range of minor operations and procedures that can be performed for these conditions and both Mr. Hsee and Mr. Taneja can discuss the various options with you.
+There are a range of minor operations and procedures that can be performed for these conditions and Mr. Taneja can discuss the various options with you.

-Skin lesions often require biopsy and excision and both Mr. Taneja and Mr. Hsee can perform these surgeries under local anaesthetic if suitable.
+Skin lesions often require biopsy and excision and Mr. Taneja can perform these surgeries under local anaesthetic if suitable.